Image SEO Roadmap. . .

 Best Image Format for SEO

 Now that we ‘ve gone over the different file formats for images and when they are used, I bet your wondering what’s the best image format for SEO, am I right?
 It’s going to be the file format the you can compress down to the smallest size while maintaining the best quality.
-This will give your users the best looking photos and experience while keeping your page load time as fast as possible.
-It may differ for a specific cases, but im guessing a correctly sized and compressed JPEG will do the trick for now as we gradually move into the world of WebP.

 Image Metadata for SEO